 This is an absolute nightmare.
 Note the use of the word indecent, this is a much milder legal adjective than obscene.
-Many perfectly legal films with 15/18/R18 rated sex scenes can be considered as indecent even if they would never be considered anywhere
+Many perfectly legal films with 15/18/R18 rated sex scenes can be considered as indecent even if they would never be considered

 This is seriously worrying.
 The problem is that the courageous decision to fight the case as far as Crown Court has proved counter-productive.
-We now have a judicial ruling constituting a legal precedent which will hold until it is overruled by a higher
+We now have a judicial ruling constituting a legal precedent which will hold until it is overruled by a

-introduce primary legislation to amend the law.
+prepared to introduce primary legislation to amend the law.
 Not easy!

 By Littleman from Inquisition 21st Century

 A landmark decision taken by judges at Maidstone Crown Court on the 9th of November 2005 has created a legal precedent that even if a DVD, video, magazine or whatever was legally obtained in the UK, but in your possession while traveling, Customs can

 seize it, if it contains a single image that they consider to be indecent.
 This could mean that you lose your home because you own something you bought legally in a high street shop.

 Let us imagine for one second a typical scene.
 You are going on holiday to the continent in your car with your family.
 In order to while away the journey, your teenaged (18+) children have brought along a portable DVD player with a DVD of, say, 9